 (D).
 Timelines for Credit Decisions - Timely credit is critical to the growth of a healthy MSE sector.
 Towards this Reserve Bank has issued several guidelines.
-The direction of RBI to make suitable disclosures on the timelines for conveying credit decisions through their websites, noticeboards, product literature, etc shall be complied with.
+Direction of RBI to make suitable disclosures on the timelines for conveying credit decisions through their websites, notice-boards, product literature, etc shall be complied with.
 Bank may comply with the following timelines for disposing of regular, additional / ad-hoc credit facilities and restructuring of accounts, if considered viable of MSE borrowers in line with the loan policy of the Bank.

-Loan applications from units under MSME sector will be disposed of within a reasonable time as mentioned below, provided such applications are complete in all respects and submitted to the branch / RM by the borrower.
-The timelines shall be applicable for sanction of fresh credit facilities, sanction of additional / enhancement of existing limits and for restructuring of existing limits.
+Loan applications from units under MSME sector will be disposed of within a reasonable time as mentioned below, provided such applications are complete in all respects.